Solcany/matussolcany.com/content/projects/ira-bots/index.md

 {{< competencies >}}

-Internet Research Agency is a Russian institution responsible for the trolls and bots that consolidated tribalism and polarisation of the US population before and during the 2016 elections.
-The agency’s medium of the greatest influence were the popular social networks.
+Internet Research Agency is a Russian institution responsible for the bots that consolidated tribalism and polarisation of the US population before and during the US 2016 elections.
+[The agency’s medium of the greatest influence were the popular social networks like Twitter and Facebook.](https://int.nyt.com/data/documenthelper/533-read-report-internet-research-agency/7871ea6d5b7bedafbf19/optimized/full.pdf)

 The Remixer website asks visitors to remix the twitter bots's profile images, names and their profile descriptions to create new profiles of fictional bots.
-This hands-on experience aims to make the database accessible and familiarise the audience with the characteristics of these bots.
+This hands on experience aims to make the database accessible and familiarise the audience with the characteristics of these bots.

-The databse used comes from the [Twitter 2016 elections integrity  release](https://blog.twitter.com/official/en_us/topics/company/2018/2016-election-update.html).
-The music for this project was composed by Ondrej Solcany.
+The database used comes from the [Twitter 2016 elections integrity  release](https://blog.twitter.com/official/en_us/topics/company/2018/2016-election-update.html).
+The music for this project was composed by Ondrej Solčány.

-{{< img src="image/ira1.jpg">}}
+{{< img src="image/ira1.jpg" alt="Illustration of enlarged busts covered with the russian flag sitting on the map of the US.
+Each head has a text bubble with tweets of the russian twitter bots">}}
-{{< img src="image/ira2.jpg">}}
+{{< img src="image/ira2.jpg" alt="Illustration of enlarged busts covered with the american flag sitting on the map of the US">}}
-{{< img src="image/ira3.jpg">}}
+{{< img src="image/ira3.jpg" alt="Illustration of enlarged busts covered with the american flag sitting on the map of the US.
+Each head has a text bubble with tweets of the russian twitter bots">}}
-{{< img src="image/ira4.jpg">}}
+{{< img src="image/ira4.jpg" alt="a large bot profile image is surrounded by smaller profile images" caption="Choosing the bot's profile image">}}
-{{< img src="image/ira5.jpg">}}
+{{< img src="image/ira5.jpg" alt="the large bot profile image is surrounded by bots names" caption="Choosing the bot's profile name">}}
-{{< img src="image/ira6.jpg">}}
+{{< img src="image/ira6.jpg" alt="the large bot profile image is surrounded by bots profile descriptions" caption="Choosing the bot's profile description">}}